mstemen0010/Al1c3-V3/README.md

 # Al1c3-V3
 Third variation on the Java FX Alice polymorphic browser

 What is a polymorphic browswer one may ask?
-Simple answer, a browswer that is able to change its underlying engine (or version of HttpClient) on the fly.
+Simple answer, a browser that is able to change its underlying engine (or version of HttpClient) on the fly.
 This is done through a combination an enumations that contains values that are ultimately class names and reflection. this results in typed/type safe driven reflection at runtime (very polymorphic indeed) and may represent a new type of entity in OOD.
 Alice was made to help explore a security threat cause by various versions of the Apaches HttpClient